madewithkoji/koji-docs/docs/01_general/welcome.md

 Currently, this is not possible.
 However, you can still create a folder by either:

-1. Following the steps to creating a file, but for the path you include the directory you want to be created.
+1. Following the steps to create a file, but for the path you include the directory you want to be created.
-2. Use the terminal
+2. Using the terminal
 ```sh
 mkdir my_new_dir
 ```

 ## Uploading a file
 Currently, this is not possible.
-However, you can get files into your project in the terminal using either `git` or `wget`
+However, you can add files to your project through the terminal using either `git` or `wget`

 **git**:
 ```sh